SeniorMars/seniormars.com/content/posts/trilogy/index.md

 ### The Syntax-Semantics Connection

-What makes this correspondence profound is that it connects syntax (terms in lambda calculus) with semantics (morphisms in a category).
+What makes this correspondence is that it connects syntax (terms in lambda calculus) with semantics (morphisms in a category).
 The equivalence classes of lambda terms constitute the morphisms in the induced category.

 More precisely, given a typed lambda calculus L, we construct a category C(L) where: